dominiksalvet/risc63/doc/registers.md

 Please, refer to the individual registers as the `r0` to `r15` registers.

 ## Control Registers

+The control registers are used for the processor management and configuration, and thus ordinary programs should not use them.
+In RISC63, their major purpose is the interrupt management.

 * spc - saved PC
 * ivec - interrupt vector